MJ029/Machine-Learning-101/2-Data Pre-Processing/ReadMe.md

   				<img width="178" height="94" src="https://github.com/ManikandanJeyabal/Machine-Learning-101/blob/master/2-Data%20Pre-Processing/Reference/Unit%20Vector.JPG?raw=true">
 			</p>
 - Some examples of algorithms where feature scaling matters are:
   - ***k-nearest neighbors*** with an Euclidean distance measure is sensitive to magnitudes and hence should be scaled for all features to weigh in equally.
+  - ***K-Means*** uses the Euclidean distance measure here feature scaling matters.
   - ***Principal Component Analysis (PCA)*** tries to get the features with maximum variance and the variance is high for high magnitude features.
 This skews the PCA towards high magnitude features.
   - We can speed up gradient descent by scaling.
 This is because θ will descend quickly on small ranges and slowly on large ranges, and so will oscillate inefficiently down to the optimum when the variables are very uneven.

+- Algorithms that does not requires scaling:
+  - Algorithms that do not require normalization/scaling are the ones that rely on rules.
+  - They would not be affected by any monotonic transformations of the variables.
+  - CART, Random Forests, Gradient Boosted Decision Trees.
+These algorithms utilize rules (series of inequalities) and do not require normalization.
   - Algorithms like Linear Discriminant Analysis(LDA), Naive Bayes are by design equipped to handle this and gives weights to the features accordingly.
 - We are going to take Standardization for our feature scaling task.
 - ***[StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html)*** is a class of sklearn.preprocessing library, which is going to do the task.
 ```py